NaturailyShopify/Naturaily-netlify/_posts/2017-12-15-hottest-banking-and-finance-startups-from-uk.md

 ---
-title: Hottest banking and finance startups from UK
+title: Hottest Banking and Finance Startups from UK
 description: >-
   Despite Brexit, London still remains as one of the biggest startup hubs in the world.
 This list covers the most interesting UK startups from 2017.